24 September 2013

 The Health and Safety Executive (HSE), which investigated, prosecuted the council at Cwmbran Magistrates’ Court yesterday (23 September) after identifying serious failings in the management of safety at the venue.

 Magistrates heard the skate park’s floodlights were controlled from an electrical cabinet next to the park.
 The cabinet was secured via fixings at the top and bottom of the door and a hasp and staple secured with a padlock.

 HSE found that the door of the cabinet had been forced open and vandalised so that electrical parts at 240v were exposed.
 A park ranger had identified that the cabinet was damaged on 23 December 2011, but no action was taken to repair it.
 There was a history of the cabinet being forced open and vandalism had occurred on three previous occasions.

 The court was told the council failed to judge the risks properly and so control measures were not put in place, such as greater security measures for the cabinet or arranging for a residual-current device (RCD) to be fitted.
 There should have also been better supervision of the skate park and the electrical cabinet should have been marked to warn of the dangers.

-Newport City Council pleaded guilty to a breach of Section 3(1) of the Health and Safety at Work Act 1974 and was fined £20,000 and was ordered to pay £11,000 in costs.
+Newport City Council, of Civic Centre, Newport, South Wales, pleaded guilty to breaching Section 3(1) of the Health and Safety at Work etc Act 1974 and was fined £5,000.
+The Council was also ordered to pay costs of £9,477.